 The question, of course, is whether these people know what they were talking about.
 Had they done this trek before?
 Probably not.
 Regardless, I now have this idea in my head that glaciers are huge and perilous obstacles.
 Despite not having any problems crossing the Khumbu Glacier after Kongma La, I’m still a tad concerned about making it across this one.

 As the trail becomes less obvious, we hike toward a flag on the rim of the glacier hoping it indicates where the trail begins its crossing.
 At the flag, we find no obvious trail.
 I retrace our steps to make sure we haven’t missed anything.
 The amount of effort this scouting mission takes would not normally be significant, but at nearly 16,000 ft / 4,800 m, any bit of walking (especially extra walking) taxes the hell out of me.

 I find a faint trail and we follow it north as it parallels the rim.
-Slowly and gradually we descend onto the glacier.
+Slowly and gradually we descend to the glacier.